JaimeHyland/farming-futures/README.md

 - - -

 ## Lessons not (yet) learned
 One issue I haven't had yet time to research is the implications of differing user interactions on touchscreens as opposed to desktop and laptop screens.
 As a result, some of the icons do not respond to user interaction in as elegant a manner as I would have hoped on starting out on this little adventure.
-This is a deficit I need to remedy.
+This is a deficit I need to remedy using javascript or similar.

 - - -